manwar/python-guide/introduction-to-python.md

      'sex': 'm',
      'surname': 'Blogg'}

-And if you want to play `JSON` then there is a `json` module.
+And if you want to play with `JSON` then there is a `json` module.

-To convert a `dictionary` into `JSON` we could something like to the above code
+To convert a `dictionary` into `JSON` we could do something like below to the above code

     import json
     json_line = json.dump(line)